joamats/pulse-ox-dataset/README.md

 * `4_technical_validation.ipynb` - the code for the technical validation and the figures in the manuscript

+* `5_missingness.ipynb` - the code for the missingness report by racial and ethnic group (requested upon peer-review)

 These Google Spreadsheets contain the variables and mappings used in the dataset harmonization:

 * [Variables](https://docs.google.com/spreadsheets/d/1W4PS3__-jF3m8OemERsv2r_b9sfACWIr-JQcPxW2A7c/edit#gid=0)